LedgerHQ/app-plugin-opensea/README.md

+:warning: This repository contains older versions of the OpenSea Ethereum plugin and is now read only. :warning:

+Newer versions' source can be found [here](https://github.com/LedgerHQ/app-plugin-opensea-new).

 # OpenSea plugin

 This is an app plugin for the [Ethereum application](https://github.com/LedgerHQ/app-ethereum) on Ledger Nano S and X cold-storage devices.